pinggit/pinggit.github.com/_posts/2013-09-30-mac-windows-linux.markdown

 buy a best apple monitor ..

-and connect it with my windows PC ..
+and have it connected with my windows PC ..

 then ssh into my linux machine ..